|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Kendrick was officially declared dead the day of the mission.
-After his remains were recovered, he was buried at Holy Cross Catholic Cemetery in Colma, CA at main mausoleum.
+He was buried at Holy Cross Catholic Cemetery in Colma, CA at main mausoleum.

 After his death, his sister was so profoundly affected by Charles' death she enlisted in the Marine Corps herself.
 In memory of Charles, his parents established a number of scholarships at Stanford University, and later also established twelve scholarships in the Law School of the University of San Francisco.

 Navy Serial Number Search Results - F4F-4 Wildcat 02110

 USN Overseas Aircraft Loss List October 1942 F4F Wildcat 02110 piloted by Kendrick